What happens when any link enters

 The Main Difference Between Desktop and Laptop assembling.

-laptop is an all-in-one machine, with the screen, keyboard and mouse built into the device.
+A laptop is an all-in-one machine, with the screen, keyboard and mouse built into the device.
 Comparatively, desktops typically have a separate keyboard and mouse, and the central processing unit can be separate from the computer monitor.

 Magnetic storage uses disks coated with a magnetic material.
 Each tiny bit of the disk carries a magnetic charge; the direction of that charge determines whether it represents a 1 or a 0.
 Optical storage, meanwhile, uses disks made of reflective material; how each bit reflects light–or doesn't reflect it–determines whether it's a 1 or a 0.